Promoting Health, Safety and Equity

 This study aims to address this gap by:

-• Exploring whether a drug checking program is feasible in Rhode Island by conducting formative virtual focus groups with people who have experience in working in these programs;
+• Exploring whether a point-of-care drug checking service is feasible in Rhode Island by conducting formative virtual focus groups with people who have experience in working in these programs;

-• Developing a pilot drug checking program in Rhode Island to assess its impact by collecting and testing local drug samples and identifying their contents using FTS, Fourier-Transform Infrared Spectroscopy (FTIR), and offsite confirmatory testing.
+• Developing a pilot drug checking service in Rhode Island to assess its impact by collecting and testing local drug samples and identifying their contents using fentanyl test strips (FTS), Fourier-Transform Infrared Spectroscopy (FTIR), and offsite laboratory testing.

 This project is supported by the National Institute of General Medical Sciences of the NIH under grant number P20GM125507.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.